Bombing of Tokyo (10 March 1945): Preparations to attack Tokyo

 In early March, LeMay judged that further precision bombing of Japanese industrial targets was unlikely to be successful due to the prevailing weather conditions over the country.
 There were on average only seven days of clear skies each month, and an intense jet stream made it difficult to aim bombs from high altitudes.
 Due to these constraints, LeMay decided to focus XXI Bomber Command's attacks on Japanese cities.
-While he made this decision on his own initiative, the general directions issued to LeMay permitted such operations.
+The general directions issued to LeMay permitted such operations, which he decided on his own initiative.
 On 5 March XXI Bomber Command's personnel were advised that no further major attacks would be scheduled until 9 March.
 During this period LeMay's staff finalized plans for the attack on Tokyo.
 At a meeting on 7 March, LeMay agreed to conduct an intense series of raids against targets on the island of Honshu between 9 and 22 March as part of the preparations for the invasion of Okinawa on 1 April.

 LeMay decided to adopt radically different tactics for this campaign.
-Analysis by XXI Bomber Command staff of the 25 February raid concluded that the incendiary bombs had been dropped from too high an altitude, and attacking at lower levels would both improve accuracy and enable the B-29s to carry more bombs.
+Analysis by XXI Bomber Command staff of the 25 February raid concluded that the incendiary bombs had been dropped from too high an altitude, and attacking at lower levels would both improve accuracy, and enable the B-29s to carry more bombs as the denser air at low altitude put less strain on the engines and required less weight of fuel.
 This would also expose them to the Japanese air defenses, but LeMay judged that poor Japanese fire control tactics meant that the additional risk was moderate.
-As weather conditions over Japan tended to be more favorable at night and the LORAN systems the B-29s used to navigate were more effective after dusk, it was also decided to conduct the attack at night.
-This led to a decision to direct the aircraft to attack individually rather than in formations as it was not possible for the B-29s to keep station at night.
-Flying individually would also lead to reductions in fuel consumption as the pilots would not need to constantly adjust their engines to remain in formation.
-These fuel savings allowed the Superfortresses to carry twice their usual bomb load.
-USAAF intelligence had determined that the Japanese had only two night fighter units, and these were believed to pose little threat.
-As a result, LeMay decided to remove all of the B-29s' guns other than those at the rear of the aircraft to reduce the weight of the aircraft and further boost the weight of bombs they could carry.
+As weather conditions over Japan tended to be more favorable at night and the LORAN systems the B-29s used to navigate were more effective after dusk, it was also decided to conduct the attack at night, individually rather than in formations, as it was not possible for the B-29s to keep station without daytime visibility.
+Flying individually would also require less fuel, as the pilots would not need to make constant adjustments to remain in formation.
+USAAF intelligence had determined that the Japanese had only two night fighter units, which were believed to pose little threat, so LeMay decided to remove all the B-29s' guns and gunners other than those at the rear to reduce aircraft weight and further increase the bomb load that could be carried.
+All these fuel savings and other weight reductions allowed the Superfortresses to carry twice their usual bomb load.

 While LeMay made the ultimate decision to adopt the new tactics, he acknowledged that his plan combined ideas put forward by many officers.
-On 7 March, some of the B-29 crews flew training missions in which they practiced using radar to navigate and attack a target from low altitude.
-The airmen were not told the purpose of this training.
+On 7 March, some of the B-29 crews flew training missions during which they practiced using radar to navigate and attack a target from low altitude, without the reason being explained.